Camillefabs/Camillefabs.github.io/_pages/about.md

 More generally, I developed a strong interest in education innovation, quality, and access I'd intend to relate to my previous background in business and strategy consulting in African countries, France, China, and the US, but also in International Comparative Education, especially in developing countries.

-Please don't hesitate to check my resume over [here](https://www.camillefabo.com/resume) and some of my works over [there](https://www.camillefabo.com/works).
+Please don't hesitate to check my [resume](https://www.camillefabo.com/resume).